Get Started

 )

-This is parameterized querying.
-The query structure and the data are kept separate at the protocol level.
-The database knows what’s a query and what’s data before it ever touches the input, which is why this defense is robust even against sophisticated bypass techniques.
+This uses parameterized queries.
+The query structure and the data remain separate at the protocol level.
+The database knows what is a query and what is data before it ever touches the input, which is why this defense is robust even against sophisticated bypass techniques.

 Where This Fails in Plugins